GiselleNessi/cocina-recipes-app-manager/README.md

 - [**_Wireframe 8_**](static/images/mobile-addrecipeform.jpg)

-## Features

-### Existing Features

-**Login**

-- Users can create an account and log in.
-This gives registered users the possibility to add recipes, edit them and delete them.

-**Account management**

-- Users can see and edit their account and change their information.
-- Users have the possibility to delete their account.

-**Recipes**

-- Registered users are able to create, edit and delete recipes.
-- All users and unregistered visitors can browse the full database and access all recipes.

-**Registered users**

-- Registered users have access to functionalities reserved only to them, such as
-- Creating and editing a recipe
-- Deleting a recipe
-- Editing and deleting their account

-**Kitchen tools promotion**

-- When users a recipe, users are prompted to choose required kitchen tools from a dropdown menu.
-- All kitchen tools are linked to the site owners range of cooking tools (in this case, IKEA) to promote the brand.
-- The “Cooking tools” page displays all listed kitchen tools in the database.

-**Recipe count feature**

-- On the Homepage, there is a functionality that counts the total number of recipes added to the database, by all users.

-### Features Left to Implement

-- **Rating Recipes** - Add a feature for users to rate recipes.
-I would like to develop a rating feature which gives an average rating based on all likes against a recipe and display that average as a number or star rating on each listing.

-- **Search or sort by recipe categories feature** - Add a feature to sort all recipes by categories or via a search bar by typing keywords.

-- **Statistics** - Expand on the recipe count feature to include more data points about the recipes (for example: time to cook, number of ingredients needed).

-- **Add Reviews**  - Develop a feature for users to be able to add text reviews, comments and questions to each recipe to potentially be answered by the site owner or the user who added the recipe.
-This would be a great way for users to interact with each other.

-- **Share** - Have an option for users to share directly from each recipe to a social media account, or by email, WhatsApp or other sharing apps.
-This could be developed using available APIs.
-This could make the app more sociable, with the ability to share easily with one click.

 ### Database Structure

 The data is organised on MongoDB in four collections: Recipes, Categories, Cooking_tools and User.